Lorentz-equivariant flow with four delays of neutral type: Elastic collisions of the one-dimensional problem

-In the neighborhood of the breaking point the velocities in (\ref{CWE2i}) and (\ref{CWE2k}) must be sufficiently large to allow a velocity discontinuity.
-Here we study only the simplest descent to the breaking point, namely a collision-at-a-distance along a motion constrained to a straight line by the initial condition, henceforth straight-line or colinear collision-at-a-distance.
-The velocity-angles evaluated right before the breaking point are the natural parameters of the collision, and the one-parameter Lorentz group splits the two-parameter set into boost classes, as discussed in Appendix 1.
-For use in the numerical perturbation theory proposed next, an important outcome of the collision is if the velocity of relative approximation changes sign or not.
-We classify two types of collision; {(i)} \textbf{mutual recoil}, when both initially opposite velocities change sign after the collision, and thus the velocity of relative approximation changes sign, and {(ii)} \textbf{sticky collision}, when both initial velocities were pointed to the same direction and \textit{after} the collision \textbf{both} velocities flip sign, in which case the relative approximation might either change sign or not.
-We henceforth assume the setup defined below (\ref{def_hyperphi}) and represent each velocity by its scalar component along $\hat{\mathbf{x}}$, i.e., $\mathbf{v}_\mathsmaller{\alpha}=v_\mathsmaller{\alpha} \hat{\mathbf{x}} $.
+This section is designed to prove that collisions-at-a-distance have solutions in a few simple cases.
+The transformations of \S \ref{appendix}-\ref{LG} define a unique breaking-point-frame where the velocity of each particle reflects upon collision.
+However, one can not simultaneously control the other particle's velocity discontinuity.
+For that reason, there are several inequivalent classes and we shall not exhaust the long list of collisions-at-a-distance.
+Examples of broken extrema with corners are found in \cite{Gelfand} pgs.61-63, and in Ref. \cite{Daniel}.
+Here we focus on collisions-at-a-distance where both velocities flip sign, henceforth elastic collisions.
+For the avoidance of a head-on collision at the speed of light, as discussed in \S \ref{ODEsec}-\ref{perturbed_algorithm}, an important outcome of the collision is \textbf{if} the velocity of relative approximation changes sign or not.
+We classify two types of collisions; {(i)} \textbf{mutual recoil}, when both initially opposite velocities change sign and thus the velocity of relative approximation changes sign, and {(ii)} \textbf{sticky collision}, when both initial velocities were pointed to the same direction and \textit{after} the collision \textbf{both} velocities flip to the other direction, in which case the relative approximation might either change sign or not.
+Because the equations of motion are time-reversible, and in order to make the continuity conditions more symmetric, we henceforth restrict to initial segments that can be iterated forward \textbf{and} backward at least once, which is the case if we are dealing with a second iterate of the method of steps as illustrated in Fig. \ref{figODE}.
+In this section we shall use the alternative \textit{absolute} velocity angles defining the velocity along { $\hat{\mathbf{x}}$} instead of the velocity (\ref{def_hyperphi}) along {small $\hat{\mathbf{n}}_\mathsmaller{\alpha}$}, i.e., { } Assuming the instantaneous situation is in the setup defined below Eq. (\ref{gamaphi}) we have { $\mathbf{n}_\mathsmaller{e}=\hat{\mathbf{x}}$} and { $\mathbf{n}_\mathsmaller{p}=-\hat{\mathbf{x}}$}, and the absolute and relative angles (\ref{def_hyperphi2}) and (\ref{def_hyperphi}) are related by { $(\varphi_\mathsmaller{e},\varphi_\mathsmaller{p})=(\phi_\mathsmaller{e},-\phi_\mathsmaller{p})$}.
 The velocity of relative approximation in lightcone is {